jolivain/trusted-firmware-a/docs/threat_model/threat_model_spm.rst

 - The TF-A implementation for the S-EL2 SPMC based on the Hafnium hypervisor running in the secure world of TrustZone (at S-EL2 exception level).
   The threat model is not related to the normal world Hypervisor or VMs.
-  The S-EL1 SPMC solution is not covered.
+  The S-EL1 and EL3 SPMC solutions are not covered.
 - The implementation complies with the FF-A v1.0 specification, and a few features of FF-A v1.1 specification.
 - Secure partitions are statically provisioned at boot time.